-The necessary coordination of the different elements for optimal process quality
+The necessary coordination of the different elements for optimal process quality.

 For the extrusion of pipes (rigid or flexible), we will pass the material through a die with the same shape.
-Through the calipers and the refrigeration we will obtain the diameter and thickness that we want.
+Through the calipers and the refrigeration, we will obtain the diameter and thickness that we want.

 Cooling of the material is achieved either by a water bath or by using water spray.
-In this process we eliminate the heat that may still be in the pipe after the material has been calibrated.
-The spray is the system that is usually used for pipes with a larger diameter, since the extrusion speed is lower the larger the tube.
+In this process, we eliminate the heat that may still be in the pipe after the material has been calibrated.
+The spray is the system that is usually used for pipes with a larger diameter since the extrusion speed is lower the larger the tube.

-To transport the material to the cutting line, either a belt or roller drag system is used.
+To transport the material to the cutting line, either a belt or a roller drag system is used.

-In order to obtain a quality and competitive product, single screw or double screw extruders are usually used.
+In order to obtain a quality and competitive product, single-screw or double-screw extruders are usually used.